kwchurch/GEE/README.md

 * we estimate the next $Y_i$ from the prevous $Z_{i-1}$ (algorithm 2 in <a href="https://arxiv.org/pdf/2109.13098">paper</a>)
 * and then we use that $Y_i$ to estimate the next $Z_i$ (algorithm 1 in <a href="https://arxiv.org/pdf/2109.13098">paper</a>)

-The iterations continue for a fixed number of iterations (a hyperparameter), or when Y doesn't change (much) from one iteration to the next.
+The iterations continue for a fixed number of iterations (a hyperparameter), or when $Y$ doesn't change (much) from one iteration to the next.

 <h3>Algorithm 1: Update $Z_i$ from $Y_i$ and $Z_{i-1}$</h3>

 * Input: $G$, $Y_{i-1}$ and $Z_{i-1}$
 * Output: $Z_i$

-The simplest case iterates over edges in G with:
+The simplest case iterates over edges in $G$ with:

 <pre>
 for u,v in zip(X0,X1):